 Natural Resources and Environment and Public Policy (MS/MPP)

-The School of Natural Resources and Environment (SNRE) and the Ford School of Public Policy (FSPP) offer a dual degree program, leading to the Master of Science in Natural Resources (MS) and Master of Public Policy (MPP) degrees.
-This joint degree is designed to be a 75 credit-hour program.
+The School of Natural Resources and Environment (SNRE) and the Gerald R. Ford School of Public Policy offer a dual degree program, leading to the Master of Science in Natural Resources and Environment (MS) and Master of Public Policy (MPP) degrees.

 Course of Study

 Students admitted to the combined program are required to complete the first year courses in one school during the first year and to complete the first year courses at the other school in the second year.
 Students may begin at either school.
 During the third year of the program, students are permitted to elect courses in either school and are generally not restricted in their choices beyond fulfilling the required course work.
-Each school will apply its own deferred admission standards to students who elect to take the first year at the other school.
 Students enrolled in either program can apply to the other during the first year of study, but not later.

-The Rackham School of Graduate Studies guidelines allow dual degree students to double count one-sixth of the total credits normally required to complete both programs.
-Students may integrate the 48 credit-hour MPP program with the 42 credit-hour program (totaling 90 credit hours) into a 75 credit-hour program, with 15 credits double counted.
-The student must still meet all the basic requirements of each school and should consult with their advisor about graduation requirements for each degree.
+Rackham Graduate School guidelines allow dual degree students to double-count one-sixth of the total credits normally required to complete both programs.
+Students may integrate the 48 credit-hour MPP program with the 42 credit-hour MS program (totaling 90 credit hours) into a 75 credit-hour program, with 15 credits double-counted.
+Students must satisfy the degree requirements of each school and should consult with their advisor about graduation requirements for each degree.

 For more information or an application, please contact: